parithiremo-collab/organicvegies/replit.md

 # Ulavar Angadi - Organic Marketplace Platform

 ## Overview
 Ulavar Angadi is a comprehensive organic marketplace platform designed to connect farmers, agents, and customers.
-It features a 5-role ecosystem (Customer, Farmer, Agent, Admin, SuperAdmin), multi-language support, and dual payment integration (Stripe for card payments and Razorpay for UPI).
+It features a 5-role ecosystem (Customer, Farmer, Agent, Admin, SuperAdmin), multi-language support, and India-optimized payment integration (Razorpay UPI).
 The platform aims to provide a seamless and secure experience for buying and selling organic products.

 ## User Preferences
 I prefer detailed explanations.